Special Arrangements for Examinations

 How to Apply

 Permanent arrangements can be granted for students with chronic conditions.
 This only applies to written school examinations.
 Information about this will be provided in your reply letter.
 If you have been granted permanent arrangements you do not need to re-apply for this arrangement or provide new documentation as long as you are a student at UiB.

 Please note that the arrangement will not be automatically registered when you register for a course.
 It will be registered manually approximately two weeks after the semester registration deadline (1 September and 1 February).
 You are responsible for checking that this has been correctly registered at least two weeks before every school examination.
 If any information is missing or incorrect, contact firstname.lastname@example.org.

 Applying for special arrangements for other forms of assessments

 If you need special arrangements at oral examinations, home examinations, submission of exam answers and similar, you can apply for special arrangements to the relevant faculty or department.
 See contact details in the Contact tab.

-You must submit documentation from a doctor, psychologist or another professional.
-The documentation must include information that is necessary to assess the need for special arrangements at examinations.
+You must submit documentation from a doctor, psychologist or another professional, and must include details about the actual and specific effect your illness, condition and/or medication have during school examinations.
+This information is necessary to assess the need for special arrangements at school examinations.

 The doctor’s signature and stamp needs to be clear and readable.

 If desired, your doctor may fill out this form instead of an ordinary doctor’s note.

 Applications and documentation will be treated confidentially.